Perspective | Three things Aaron Sorkin doesn’t understand: Comedy, sitcoms and women

 It’s that Sorkin isn’t a fan — of Lucy, of sitcoms, of any comedy that isn’t his own.

-Because the sitcom has domesticity in its DNA — both in the stories it tells and its typical reception context — it is a more female-coded television genre than, say, the western, the game show or the legal procedural.
+Because the sitcom has domesticity in its DNA — in the stories it tells and the way it typically gets watched — it is a more female-coded television genre than, say, the western, the game show or the legal procedural.
 In my forthcoming book, “Their Own Best Creations: Women Writers in Postwar Television,” I look at the female writers and performers such as Ball, Madelyn Pugh (“I Love Lucy”), Gertrude Berg (“The Goldbergs”) and Peg Lynch (“Ethel and Albert”) who adapted the sitcom from radio to television.
 In this translation, they used the form of the situation comedy to argue for their own professional autonomy and to communicate their value to a growing media industry at midcentury.

 As television was finding its voice and its viewership, these writers and actresses asked: Who better to tell stories for and about families than America’s hard-working wives and mothers?
 With every joke about a girl playing dumb or a housewife seeking an outlet for her creative energies, Pugh and Ball wove themselves, as professional women, into the future of American television.
 The situation of their shows focused on the daily challenges of running a home and caring for a family, but the comedy showcased for audiences and executives alike what a female perspective had to offer television: relatability, hilarity and heart.

-For Sorkin, comedy should be fast, sleek and cool.
+For Sorkin, comedy needs to be cool, but it should be fast and sleek, too.
 It should taste like a shot of whiskey and feel like getting swiped by an Italian sports car.
 Mass-market comedy, meanwhile, is an accommodating, effeminate way to assert your worldview.
 The smart, aspirational heroes of the Sorkin-verse can be witty, acerbic or ironic, but they are never zany or out of control.
 Even Janney’s wit serves mostly to demonstrate that she can hold her own in the boys’ club of the executive branch.
 No wonder Sorkin looks down on — or, at least, is baffled by — the broad, slyly feminist slapstick of “I Love Lucy.”
 And no surprise that he’d rather picture Ball as a worldly femme fatale, droll but not goofy, who “kills” every week (comically speaking) and whose only weakness is, as the noir demands, a man.

 The greatest compliment Sorkin can pay to Ball is that she was better than the material she nurtured, micromanaged and bled for.
 This explains, in part, the casting of a pensive, porcelain-skinned Kidman and a sexy, charismatic Bardem, neither of whom make for plausible sitcom actors.
-The fans complaining that Ball should have been played by of Debra Messing of “Will & Grace” miss the point: Messing is too gifted a sitcom actor for a movie that doesn’t respect the form.
+The fans complaining that Ball should have been played by Debra Messing of “Will & Grace” miss the point: Messing is too gifted a sitcom actor for a movie that doesn’t respect the form.

-In Sorkin’s version of events, Ball’s commitment to sitcom craft indicates that she deserved a career as a “serious actress,” acting in movies written by, presumably, men like him.
-This is the only conclusion one can draw from his psychologizing account of her career, which turns even her lightest on-screen gestures into plodding signifiers of anger and grief.
-Ball’s agonizing over the placement of flowers in a dinner party scene, a bit of prop work the character calls the “building blocks of drama,” for example, must be a reaction to her husband’s infidelity.
-It couldn’t possibly speak to the pursuit of excellence, not on something like “I Love Lucy,” which he refuses to acknowledge as remarkable for its own sake or in its own terms.
+In Sorkin’s version of events, Ball’s commitment to sitcom craft indicates that she deserved a career as a “serious actress” in movies written by, presumably, men like him.
+This is the only conclusion one can draw from his psychologizing account of her work, which turns even her lightest on-screen gestures into plodding signifiers of anger and grief.
+When Ball agonizes over the placement of flowers in a dinner party scene, a bit of prop work the character calls the “building blocks of drama,” for example, it must be a reaction to her husband’s infidelity.
+It couldn’t possibly speak to her pursuit of excellence, not on something like “I Love Lucy,” which Sorkin refuses to acknowledge as remarkable for its own sake or on its own terms.

 Even worse, Sorkin makes his characters do the hit jobs on themselves.
 “We’re not doing ‘Uncle Vanya,’ ” William “Fred Mertz” Frawley (J.K.
 Simmons) grumbles, referencing Ball’s perfectionism on set.
 And in response to a session of bickering between actors at the weekly table read, writer Pugh (Alia Shawkat) turns to her partner, Bob Carroll (Jake Lacy), and quips: “That, right there, was funnier than anything you’ve written so far this year.”

 I’ll admit I laughed, but it was at the audacity of the moment: Did Sorkin just brag about his own dialogue in the dialogue?
-By using Pugh as a mouthpiece, he asserts his own writerly dominance over the team at “I Love Lucy,” certainly over Carroll, even over Pugh herself.
-Throughout the film, she is marked as the smartest guy (gal) in the room, but I question whether she would appreciate being deemed the nicest house on a crummy block.
+By using Pugh as a mouthpiece, he asserts his writerly dominance over the team at “I Love Lucy,” certainly over Carroll, even over Pugh herself.
+Throughout the film, she is marked as the smartest guy (or gal) in the room, but I question whether she would appreciate being deemed the nicest house on a crummy block.
 As with the film’s treatment of Ball, the implication is that she is too good for the feminized media forms she helped create.

 “Being the Ricardos” suffers from the heavy hand of Sorkin-the-showrunner.
-I hear him in Pugh’s lecture on how the show “infantilizes” Ball to garner cheap laughs; in Frawley’s melancholy monologue about how a man dies a little the first time he’s called old; even in Ball’s line to Pugh, “I care about what’s funny.
+I hear him in Pugh’s lecture on how the show “infantilized” Ball to garner cheap laughs; in Frawley’s melancholy monologue about how a man dies a little the first time he’s called old; even in Ball’s line to Pugh: “I care about what’s funny.
 I don’t see myself caring about a woman’s perspective from a new generation.
 I care about you.”
 If ever an articulation of Sorkin’s feminism was needed, this is it: He dotes on the strong, messy women he writes, even giving them snappy lines to say, but he doesn’t care enough about their perspectives to stop speaking for and through them.

 Aaron Sorkin might not love Lucy, but I do.

-By co-opting Ball’s biography this way, Sorkin bolsters his own brand of slick, principled quality drama, foregrounding his own authorial persona at the expense of his subject.
+By co-opting Ball’s biography this way, Sorkin bolsters his brand of slick, principled, quality drama, foregrounding his own authorial persona at the expense of his subject.
 In the process, he reveals where his true allegiances lie: with himself.